iiishop/bt-fy/README.md

   <img src="Butterfly device system layout.png" width="1000">
 </p>

-The system layout (Fig. 1) presents a networked interaction between two butterfly devices located in separate spaces and connected via the internet.
+The system layout presents a networked interaction between two butterfly devices located in separate spaces and connected via the internet.
 Each device integrates sensing, communication, and actuation to enable real-time, bidirectional interaction.

 At Location A, a proximity sensor detects the user’s distance and maps it to the flapping frequency of the butterfly wings, with closer proximity resulting in faster motion.
 This interaction data is then transmitted to the paired device.